County reports 2 new COVID-19 deaths

 The state dashboard shows 479 cases, 56 deaths and 2,298 county residents tested.

-Grimes said 42 of the 58 deaths in Madison County have taken place in long-term care facilities and two have been reported from the Pendleton Correctional Facility.
+Grimes said 42 of the 58 deaths in Madison County have been in long-term care facilities and two have been reported from the Pendleton Correctional Facility.

 Health department records show 28 people have died at the Bethany Pointe Health Campus, seven at Summit Health & Living, three at Crown Pointe, three at Providence and one at Fall Creek Retirement Village.